edgi-govdata-archiving/EEW-ReportCard-Data/README.md

 # Developer setup
 * Python and SQLite are required.
-* The ECHO_modules repository, must be checked out into the home directory of this project.
-Currently we are using the watershed-geo branch of ECHO_modules.
+* The main branch of the ECHO_modules repository, must be checked out into the home directory of this project.
 * The latest leg_info.db SQLite database of legislator information, from the EEW-Report-Making repository, needs to be placed into the home directory of this project.

 # Overall Process